itzKshitijaC/Customer-Churn-Analysis/README.md

 <b>1.
 Handling Missing Values: </b> Based on the number of missing values, we can choose different strategies to deal with them.

-<b>Data Validation: </b> We need to check the data types of each column and make sure they are compatible with our business understanding.
+<b>2.
+Data Validation: </b> We need to check the data types of each column and make sure they are compatible with our business understanding.